MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 We've heard your feedback that it's hard to plan for change and that you'd like to know what's coming next to the Microsoft 365 admin center.

 ## How to use this article
-We're looking forward to hearing from you and we'd like to use this article as a conversation started between us - the admin and the engineering team.
-Every item listed in the "Coming soon" section has a link to our UserVoice website, where we want you to vote for items that you're excited about, ask questions, and give us feedback.
+We're looking forward to hearing from you and we'd like to use this article as a conversation starter between us - the admin and the engineering team.
+Every item listed in the "Coming soon" section has a link to our [Office UserVoice](https://office365.uservoice.com/forums/273493-office-365-admin) website, where we want you to vote for items that you're excited about, ask questions, and give us feedback.

 ## In the works